Isaac Abarbanel: Works of Hope

 These three books are considered the separate parts of a larger work entitled Tower of Salvation (Migdāl Yəshuʿot).

 The first work is in the form of a commentary upon Daniel, in which he controverts both the Christian exposition of and the Jewish rationalistic approach to this book.
-Curiously enough, in opposition to the Talmud and all later rabbinical tradition, he counts Daniel among the prophets, coinciding therein—but therein only—with the current Christian interpretation.
+In opposition to the Talmud and all later rabbinical tradition, he counts Daniel among the prophets, coinciding therein—but therein only—with the current Christian interpretation.
 He is impelled to this by the fact that Daniel furnishes the foundation for his Messianic theory.
 The remainder of his commentary is devoted to an exhaustive and caustic criticism of the Christian exposition.

 The second work is probably unique in being an exposition of the doctrine concerning the Messiah according to the traditional testimony of Talmud and Midrash.
 His third apologetic work contains a collection of Messianic passages of the Bible and their interpretations, in the course of which Abarbanel criticizes the Christian interpretation of these passages.